 Munich is the capital and largest city of the German state of Bavaria.
 It is the third largest city in Germany, with about 1.4 million people within the city limits.
 Munich was officially granted city status in 1175, but did not become the capital until Bavaria was reunited in 1506.
 Today Munich is a financial, social, and industrial hub of Europe; it is frequently recognized for its innovation in such areas.
 It is a green city, having numerous parks dating back to the 16th century.
 One park in particular, the Englischer Garten (The English Garden), is larger than Central Park in New York and houses four of the most famous beer gardens in Munich.

 For Summer 2023, students will stay at a local apartment style hotel- a short train ride to campus.

 - Wifi access

-This program is now two, 3 credit courses for a total of 6 credits.
-One course is German Engineering Technology and one is German Engineering culture.
-You will not receive a letter grade for this program but will receive academic credit as long as you receive a C or higher in each course.
+You will not receive a letter grade for this program but will receive academic credit as long as you earn the equivalent of a C or higher in each course.

 The lectures are conducted in English by a professor in the department of Engineering and Management at the Munich University of Applied Sciences.

 Coursework may count towards the UCIS European Studies certificate.